Categories

 GETTING AROUND

-• Instead of rolling the dice with taxis, you can try hailing a ride via Uber instead (it’s popular with locals for a reason).
+• Instead of rolling the dice with taxis, you can try hailing a ride via Uber or Careem (both are very popular with locals).

 CAIRO NIGHTLIFE